 Pedestrian and Bicycle Accidents

 From a Snowbirds’ perspective, Vacation and Retirement involves getting out to see the sites, enjoying the sunshine, and the desire to live a healthier active life style.
-Unfortunately, walking and bicycling in and around roadways, can result in being struck by a car.
+Unfortunately, walking and bicycling in and around roadways, can be dangerous.

 What should you do if struck by a car?